Ed Husic

-Edham Nurredin Husic (born 3 February 1970), commonly known as Ed Husic, is an Australian politician serving as Minister for Industry and Science since 2022.
+Edham Nurredin "Ed" Husic (born 3 February 1970) is an Australian politician.
 Husic is a member of the Australian House of Representatives, elected to represent the seat of Chifley in western Sydney for the Australian Labor Party at the 2010 federal election.
+He served as Minister for Industry and Science in the first Albanese ministry between 2022 and 2025.

-He is the first Muslim to be elected to federal parliament, as well as the first Muslim to be made a Minister in the Australian Government.
+He is the first Muslim to be elected to federal parliament, as well as the first Muslim to be made a minister in the Australian government.

 Early life and education

-Husic was born in Sydney, the son of Bosnian Muslim (known as Bosniaks) immigrants who came to Australia in the late 1960s.
-His father, Hasib Husić, a welder, worked on iconic projects undertaken by the Chifley government such as the Snowy Mountains Scheme.
-His mother, Hasiba, was a housewife.
+Husic was born in Sydney to Bosnian Muslim immigrant parents who arrived in Australia in the late 1960s.
+His father, Hasib, was a welder involved in iconic projects undertaken by the Chifley government such as the Snowy Mountains Scheme and his mother is Hasiba.
+His siblings are Alan and Sabina.

 Husic says that while growing up, his household practised Islam but also celebrated Christmas and Easter.
-As a child Husic did not attend the mosque, but later in life took a deeper interest in Islam.
-After 9/11, Husic described himself as "non-practising" Muslim, in order to "make people feel more comfortable."
-He later regretted calling himself non-practising.
-Husic has said he spoke Bosnian at home, picking it up during his primary school years.
+As a child Husic did not attend the mosque, but in his twenties he took a deeper interest in Islam.
+After the September 11 attacks, Husic described himself as "non–practising" Muslim, in order to "make people feel more comfortable."
+He later regretted calling himself non–practising.
+Husic has said he spoke Bosnian at home, picking up English during his primary school years.

 Husic was raised in Western Sydney and was educated at Blacktown South Public School, Mitchell High School and the University of Western Sydney, where he graduated with a Bachelor of Arts in Applied Communications.

 Early career and union involvement

 In the 1990s, Husic worked as a research officer for the member for Chifley, Roger Price.
 Husic was first elected as a branch organiser in 1997.
-In 1998, he was elected as vice-president of the Communications Division of the CEPU.
+In 1998, he was elected as vice–president of the Communications Division of the CEPU.
 From 1999 to 2003, he worked for Integral Energy as a communications manager.
 In July 2006, he became the secretary of the Communications Division of the Communications, Electrical and Plumbing Union of Australia (CEPU).
 He was the national president of the CEPU before being elected to federal parliament.

 Political career

 Preselection

 Husic unsuccessfully contested the federal seat of Greenway at the 2004 federal election, representing the Labor Party.
 Husic lost to Liberal candidate Louise Markus.
 During the election, anonymous campaigners distributed leaflets attacking Ed Husic for being a Muslim.
 There were also reports that voters were urged to vote for Louise Markus "because she's a Christian".
 The Labor Party accused the Liberal Party of orchestrating the leaflets, but the Liberal party denied that.

-Following the decision by Roger Price not to run for re-election, Husic contested and won the safe Labor seat of Chifley in 2010.
+Following the decision by Roger Price not to run for re–election, Husic contested and won the safe Labor seat of Chifley in 2010.

-Rudd-Gillard Governments
+Rudd–Gillard Governments

 When Kevin Rudd announced the Second Rudd Ministry in 2013, Husic became the first Muslim sworn onto the Australian federal government frontbench, as Parliamentary Secretary to the Prime Minister and Parliamentary Secretary for Broadband, taking his oath on the Quran.